At a Glance

 ✨Highlight Interpersonal Skills

 Since excellent interpersonal skills are crucial for this role, think of specific instances where you've effectively communicated or collaborated with team members or clients.
-This will show that you can build strong working relationships.
+This will show that you can work well in a team environment.

 ✨Know the Location